 For the compendium (and indeed for the rest of the paper), I have always tried to go back to the sources; any result reported at second hand is identified as such.
 (This does not mean that I guarantee the correctness of all results.)
-I also made heavy use of other tools such as Vrťo's online bibliography of crossing numbers [468], MathSciNet, and Google Scholar.
+I also made heavy use of other tools such as Vrťo's online bibliography of crossing numbers [535], MathSciNet, and Google Scholar.
+In turn, the work on this survey led to my writing the book "Crossing Numbers of Graphs" [471], which presents some of the major results in the area.

-I have tried to be exhaustive, but decided to exclude certain areas altogether rather than covering them badly; this includes crossing numbers for objects other than graphs, most notably knots, braids, hypergraphs [141, 111], permutations [69], and tropical curves [102, 101].30
+I have tried to be exhaustive, but decided to exclude certain areas altogether rather than covering them badly; this includes crossing numbers for objects other than graphs, most notably knots, braids, hypergraphs [169, 130], permutations [81], tropical curves [121, 120], and tanglegrams [227, 158].34

 For some crossing numbers we had to introduce new notation to avoid conflicts-of which there are many.
 As the table in Section 3.1 shows, nearly every crossing number variant with a parameter k has been called ν_k or cr_k at some point; we tried to minimize the proliferation of notation.
-E.g. instead of creating new symbols for the toroidal crossing number or the Klein bottle crossing number, we simply modify the notation for the standard crossing number to include the surface: $\operatorname{cr}{\Sigma}$ denotes the crossing number on surface Σ .
+E.g. instead of creating new symbols for the toroidal crossing number or the Klein bottle crossing number, we simply modify the notation for the standard crossing number to include the surface: cr_Σ denotes the crossing number on surface Σ .
 Similarly, if the underlying graph has structure (rotation, ordering, layering) we don't create a new crossing number notation.
-For example the fixed linear crossing number is simply the book crossing number, bkcr $k$ restricted to drawings which respect the linear ordering of the vertices, so we use bkcr_k for both variants, writing $\operatorname{bkcr}k(G,\pi)$ to distinguish the fixed linear crossing number from the book crossing number if necessary.
+For example the fixed linear crossing number is simply the book crossing number, bkcr $k$ restricted to drawings which respect the linear ordering of the vertices, so we use bkcr $k$ for both variants, writing bkcr $k$ (G, π) to distinguish the fixed linear crossing number from the book crossing number if necessary.
 This approach leads to some overloading of notation, but hopefully no confusion.